Research & Evidence-Based Policy Initiatives

 In summer 2014, Colorado’s Executive Branch and the General Assembly partnered with the Pew-MacArthur Results First Initiative to implement Results First in Colorado.
-Colorado's Results First team has reviewed programs in the adult criminal justice, juvenile justice, child welfare and behavioral health policy areas.
-Colorado Results First's reports can be found here.
+The Research and Evidence-Based Policy team has reviewed programs in the adult criminal justice, juvenile justice, child welfare, behavioral health, and health policy areas.
+The reports can be found here.

 The Pew-MacArthur Results First Initiative, a project of the Pew Charitable Trusts and the John D. and Catherine T. MacArthur Foundation, works with Colorado and other jurisdictions to implement an innovative benefit-cost analysis approach to state policy decision making.
 By offering cutting-edge tools and hands-on technical assistance, Results First helps public leaders identify and invest in policies and programs that produce the best outcomes for constituents.